gjoeckel/my-mcp-servers/README.md

 ### AccessiList

-An accessibility checklist app built with PHP and vanilla JavaScript (ES modules), with CSS built via a simple PostCSS pipeline.
+An accessibility checklist app built with PHP and vanilla JavaScript (ES modules), using individual CSS files for maintainability.
 The project emphasizes MCP-first workflows and SRD principles: Simple, Reliable, DRY.

 ### Requirements

 - PHP 8.x CLI
-- Node.js 16+ (for CSS build scripts)
 - Google Chrome (for Chrome MCP)
 - Git Bash on Windows (mandatory for scripts)